auxoncorp/selfe-sys/selfe-config/README.md

 # platform and build profile  like [build.PLATFORM.debug]
 # and [build.PLATFORM.release]
 #
-# These properties are used by the cotransport build tool in particular,
+# These properties are used by the selfe build tool in particular,
 # and are not relevant for libraries.
 [build.sabre.debug]
 make_root_task = "cargo xbuild --target=armv7-unknown-linux-gnueabihf"